JX-Master/LunaSDK/README.md

 ## Docs
 See [Luna SDK Docs](https://www.lunasdk.org).

-## FAQs
-### What is the design purpose of Luna SDK?
-Is this a Game Engine?
-The conclusion comes first: Luna SDK is NOT a Game Engine, but a lower level framework that you can use to create your own Game Engine.
-We interpret a Game Engine as a comprehensive game development toolset that enables game designers and artists to create game assets and game experience.
-Our Luna SDK, instead, is designed for developers with programming experience to build graphic programs quickly and easily, which is different from a Game Engine in designed usages and target users.

 ## Feedback & Discussion
 * `Issues` page is available for bug report and feature request (not guaranteed to be satisfied).